JcaPetri/Apolo-Articles-MySql/README.md

 					TableHistory		-->	The TableHistory contain then change history of each column.
 	 		Important:
 				The Entity is enable in the SysEntities_Tli for a Microservice.
-				The data is created in the SysBaseElement_Tbl and is the same to all the BusinessUnit.
+				The data is created in the ArtDataElements_Tbl and is the same to all the BusinessUnit.
 				When I assign the entity, I define the business unit owner and the microservice it belongs to.
 			Kafka/rabbitMq Topic:
 				The combination of EntityIDn + MicroserviceIDn combination can be used.

+ArtGeneral_Tbl    --> Contains the general information of the articles.

 		SysEntityFields_Tli
 			This is a List Table that contains the fields or the columns of the system.
 Enable the IDNum element to a Microservice.
 			The fields exits to the Microservice, since you create it in this table.
-The information, of what are they, are in the SysBaseElement_Tbl table.
+The information, of what are they, are in the ArtDataElements_Tbl table.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.